Top news: Landline services back in 76 of 95 phone exchanges in Kashmir, says government

 Prohibitory orders are no more in place during the day in 93% of Jammu and Kashmir, the state administration claimed on Monday.
 Daytime restrictions have also been removed from 92 out of 111 police station areas in the Kashmir Valley, the government said.

-Two people were killed in a fire at a plant of the Oil and Natural Gas Corporation in Navi Mumbai on Tuesday morning, police said.
+Four people were killed and three injured in a fire at a plant of the Oil and Natural Gas Corporation in Navi Mumbai on Tuesday morning, police said.
 The fire has been doused, the company said.

 Live updates

+‘Economy is doing fine, Manmohan Singh was used as a puppet’: BJP lashes out at former PM

+The Bharatiya Janata Party on Monday lashed out at Congress leader and former Prime Minister Manmohan Singh, saying India could not achieve desired growth when he was heading the government as “some used him as a puppet to promote corruption and nepotism”.
+“What kind of injustice it did to the Indian economy, we all know,” said party spokesman Sambit Patra.

-Two killed in fire at ONGC plant in Navi Mumbai
+Four killed in fire at ONGC plant in Navi Mumbai

-Two people were killed in a fire at a plant of the Oil and Natural Gas Corporation in Navi Mumbai on Tuesday morning, police said.
+Four people were killed and three injured in a fire at a plant of the Oil and Natural Gas Corporation in Navi Mumbai on Tuesday morning, police said.
 The fire has been doused, the company said.

 J&K: Restrictions eased in over 90% areas, services restored in 76 phone exchanges, says Centre